Genome Center Core Facilities

 The Metabolomics Core provides untargeted and metabolite target analyses for a wide range of biochemical pathways, covering over 1,200 identified metabolites with validated analytical methods and known mass spectra and retention times.
 The facility utilizes 8 LC-MS and 7 GC-MS instruments with both nominal mass and accurate mass capabilities.
 The core is happy to engage in project specific method development and implementation.

-The core further provide services in univariate and multivariate statistical analysis of data sets, pathway analysis and mapping, partial correlation and network analysis.
-We are looking forward to collaborate with you for turning your metabolomic data into biologically significant discoveries!
+The core further provides services in univariate and multivariate statistical analysis of data sets, pathway analysis and mapping, partial correlation and network analysis.
+We are looking forward to collaborating with you for turning your metabolomic data into biologically significant discoveries!

 Core Manager: Dr. Brett Phinney